A combinatorial algorithm for computing the rank of a generic partitioned matrix with $2 \times 2$ submatrices: Augmenting space-walk

 \subsection{Finding an augmenting space-walk}

-In this subsection, we present an algorithm for finding either an optimality witness or an augmenting space-walk: \begin{thm} For a matching $I$, we can find either an optimality witness or an augmenting space-walk for $I$ in $O(|E|)$ time. \end{thm} \cref{thm:augmentation,thm:labeling} implies \cref{thm:main}, since at most $\min \{ \mu, \nu \}$ augmentations occur in the algorithm.
+In this subsection, we present an algorithm for finding either an optimality witness or an augmenting space-walk, which is inspired by the computation of the Wong sequence; see \cref{subsec:Wong sequence} for details. \begin{thm} For a matching $I$, we can find either an optimality witness or an augmenting space-walk for $I$ in $O(|E|)$ time. \end{thm} \cref{thm:augmentation,thm:labeling} implies \cref{thm:main}, since at most $\min \{ \mu, \nu \}$ augmentations occur in the algorithm.
 The proof of \cref{thm:labeling} is given in \cref{subsubsec:labeling,subsubsec:back tracking} below.

 In order to find an optimality witness or an augmenting space-walk, we introduce a {\it label} for each vertex $\gamma$, which is a vector subspace of $U_\alpha$ if $\gamma = \alpha$, and that of $V_\beta$ if $\gamma = \beta$.
 Each pair $(\gamma, Z)$ of a vertex $\gamma$ and a label $Z$ at $\gamma$ has a back pointer to another pair $(\gamma', Z')$, which represents that ``$Z$ is added to the label set $\labeltt(\gamma)$ through $Z'$ and $\gamma' \gamma$.''
 At the end of the algorithm, we obtain either an optimality witness for $I$ by composing labels or an augmenting space-walk by tracking back pointers and concatenating them.